del-Real/colorp/README.md

 # colorp

-Simple color picker for Linux
+Simple color picker for Linux made with Xlib (X11)

+This application must be run via terminal
 Press [Q] or [Esc] to exit the application

 ## Dependencies